 13. Cut To:

 Transitions signify the way a new scene just began.
-They usually are placed to the far right of the page at the beginning of a scene.
-They are mostly a note for the editor of the film.
+These are placed to the far right of the page at the beginning of a scene.
+These transitions are notes for the editor of the feature film.

-If you are writing a spec script, then you will want to avoid using them – if you have a lot of CUT TO:’s in your script, it will look a little amateurish.
+If you are writing a spec script, then you will want to avoid using them – if you have a lot of CUT TO:’s in your final script here, it will look a little amateurish.

-While you may find a script template or two online filled with transitions, the likelihood is that they were either written by an already successful writer who can do whatever they want, or you’re looking at a shooting script.
-So use them only when absolutely necessary.
+While you may find a script template or two online filled with transitions, the likelihood is that they were either written by an already successful writer who can do anything, or you’re looking at a shooting script.
+So use them only when necessary.

 Other examples of transitions include: